 To learn more about the venue see our article about Richmond Country Farms.

 The Richmond Sunflower Festival happens in the summer.
 In 2019 it started up on August 3rd and ran until September 11th.
-In 2020, it opened on August 8th.
+The 2020 season opened on August 8th with revised protocols because of the coronavirus pandemic.
+In 2021, the festival began on July 29th and continued until September 13th.

 How Much Does the Sunflower Festival Cost?